full-path/ridesheet/src/terms.md

 - Create driver manifests
 - Calculate trip distances and times
 - Organize transportation schedules
+- Generate high-quality operations data for reporting and analysis

 **RideSheet is provided "AS IS" without any warranties or guarantees.**